flux-framework/flux-restful-api/docs/getting_started/user-guide.md

   --exclusive           The --exclusive flag.
 ```

-The only requirment is the command, which you can add to the end of the submit request.
+The only requirement is the command, which you can add to the end of the submit request.
 Here is submitting a basic job to sleep.

 ```bash